-BGS PERSONALISED PROGRAMS: ADHITYA RAGHAVAN and ÁLVARO GARCÍA.
+BGS PERSONALISED PROGRAMS: PLAYER FROM PRINCETON and ÁLVARO GARCÍA.
 TESTIMONIALS.

-BGS PERSONALISED PROGRAMS: ADHITYA RAGHAVAN and ÁLVARO GARCÍA.
+BGS PERSONALISED PROGRAMS: PLAYER FROM PRINCETON and ÁLVARO GARCÍA.

-BGS: Hi Adhitya, originally from Chennai and currently in your junior year at Princeton University and playing on the men’s roster, tell us about your experience so far as you’ve transitioned from junior squash in India to college squash in the US.
+BGS: Hi, originally from India but a player on the men’s roster at Princeton University, tell us about your experience so far as you’ve transitioned from junior squash in India to college squash in the US.
 Has the experience come upto expectations and have you seen changes in college squash while you’ve been at Princeton?
 What is your major at Princeton?

 “I am a junior studying Mechanical and Aerospace Engineering.
-I play number #1 for the Princeton team and the transition has been great with the support of the squash team and the coaching facility.”
+I play in the top spots for the Princeton team and the transition has been great with the support of the squash team and the coaching facility.”

 BGS: What’s your earliest sporting memory?